 Governance (Decision-making)

-Template: Governance Model and Process
+Agreements for Governance Model and Process

 Legal Structure

 These weighty and lasting decisions such as property purchase could be finalized several years after the community has been functioning as a decision-making unit and experimenting with living with or near each other.
 Until that time, your group may benefit from living as closely to the planned contract as the current housing arrangement allows for.
 The planned housing ownership type and purpose of the IC will determine what legal structure and exact location makes most sense for your group.
 The shared purpose might include a business, non-profit services, or a manner of selecting members.
 All these options are governed by laws that can change by jurisdiction.
 Thus it’s helpful to discuss these topics as a group and with a local lawyer before making a final decision about legal structure.
 You can note in your agreements and IC description which you are considering or leaning toward.
-The Contracts page in the footer has many templates, but the best place to start is our list of legal structure options that has been reviewed by an estate planning lawyer for accuracy.
+The Contracts page in the footer points to templates, but possibly the best place to start is the following list of legal structure options that has been reviewed by an estate planning lawyer for accuracy.

 Financial Agreements